3Dneuro/r2-docs/source/assembly_guide/implantation_holders/index.rst

 For sourcing parts and assembling the design yourself, the reference protocol is the `Buzsaki lab's GitHub page <https://buzsakilab.github.io/3d_print_designs/microdrives/metal-microdrive/>`__.

+.. _assembly-implantation-holder-metal:

 Metal holder and storage box
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::

-   To overcome some limitations of the original 3D-printed holder, 3Dneuro is currently finalizing the development of a metal holder with a smaller footprint and improved holding stability.
+   To overcome some limitations of the original 3D printed holder, 3Dneuro is currently finalizing the development of a metal holder with a smaller footprint and improved holding stability.